 They say age is just a number, but that number is all too important if you’re an NBA player.

 Few players are able to stick around into their 40s.
 There’s no Tom Brady or Zdeno Chara in the NBA, as legends rarely play into their mid-40s.
-The current crop of the oldest NBA players is actually relatively young, but there has been a resurgence of aging superstars in recent weeks as NBA teams grab any and all available players to fill out their respective rosters this month.
+The current crop of the oldest NBA players is actually relatively young, but there are still a few out there that are still making an impact on NBA rosters.

 Who is the oldest active NBA player?

-Remembered for his days as an enforcer on the Big 3 Miami Heat of the early 2010s, Udonis Haslem is still playing for the Heat.
+Remembered for his days as an enforcer on the Big 3 Miami Heat of the early 2010s, Haslem is still playing for the franchise.
 He’s been with Miami since signing as an undrafted free agent in 2003, making him the longest-tenured player in franchise history.

-Haslem has played just 45 games combined in the last five years, as he essentially serves as an assistant coach at this point in his career.
-He appeared in one game last season, playing three minutes before getting ejected for fighting with former Philadelphia 76ers center Dwight Howard.
+Haslem has played just 58 games combined in the last six years, as he essentially serves as an assistant coach at this point in his career.
+He appeared in 13 games last season, totaling 32 points and 15 fouls in 83 combined minutes of action.

-Just a few years ago, it seemed unlikely that Carmelo Anthony would ever join this list.
+Just a few years ago, it seemed unlikely that Anthony would ever join this list.
 The No. 3 pick in the loaded 2003 draft, Anthony spent his first 14 seasons with the Denver Nuggets and New York Knicks.
-After a disappointing 2017-18 season with the Oklahoma City Thunder, Anthony joined James Harden’s Houston Rockets for 2018.
-He played just 10 games before the team asked him not to come back, and he appeared to be exiled from the league.
+After a disappointing 2017-18 season with the Oklahoma City Thunder, Anthony joined the Houston Rockets for 2018, where he played just 10 games before the team asked him not to return, and he appeared to be exiled from the league.

 The only thing King James is playing for these days is more championships.
-In 18 years with the Cleveland Cavaliers, Miami Heat and Los Angeles Lakers, James has averaged 27.0 points, 7.4 rebounds and 7.4 assists in 1,310 regular season games.
+In 19 years with the Cleveland Cavaliers, Heat and Lakers, James has averaged 27.1 points, 7.5 rebounds and 7.4 assists in 1,366 regular season games.
 He’s also played 266 playoff games, more than any player in league history.
-It might be time for James, who turns 37 this December, to start scaling back in the regular season to save his body for the playoffs after suffering significant injuries in two of the last three seasons.
+It might be time for James, who turns 38 in December, to start scaling back in the regular season to preserve his body.

-A second-round pick in 2006, Paul Millsap has exceeded all expectations throughout his 15-year career.
-His first seven seasons with the Utah Jazz were solid, as he developed into a starting-caliber power forward.
-Everything changed when he signed with the Atlanta Hawks in 2013.
+A second-round pick in 2006, Millsap has exceeded all expectations throughout his 16-year career.
+His first seven seasons with the Utah Jazz were solid, as he developed into a starting-caliber forward, but everything changed when he signed with the Atlanta Hawks in 2013.
 He was an All-Star every year he played for the Hawks, averaging 17.4 points and 8.3 rebounds across four seasons.

 Millsap’s emergence with the Hawks paid off when he signed a three-year, $90 million deal with the Denver Nuggets in 2017.
 He never found the same success in four seasons with Denver, transitioning into a supporting role.
-This offseason, Millsap joined the Brooklyn Nets on a one-year deal as he looks for his first championship.
+Last year, he split time with the Brooklyn Nets and Sixers after being included in the Ben Simmons-James Harden swap, but he’s currently a free agent.

 Who is the oldest NBA player ever?